TheDerpySage/comfy-channel/README.md

 - `single` is self explanatory, where you just feed a single video file directly to the `folder` param and the `files` can be set to `1`.
 - Uses `SystemRandom`
 - Makes the overlay image outline file optional, since it seems largely unneccessary
+- Allows you to enable subtitles.
+If the file is an mkv itll try to play subtitles out of the mkv, if not itll try to load a subtitle file .srt or .ass from the same dir as the file

 ### TODO